AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

 Happy reading!

 UPDATE #2 -- 2/4/2022

 Hello again (again)!!
 Thanks to the amazing Autumn Rivers I was able to acquire A LOT of the stuff that I need!
 They are running a project VERY similar to mine, and I'd like to thank them and link their project here.
-Thanks so much for your help~ https://natirivers.itch.io/harvest-december-remake https://nitter.net/natirivers

-Thanks to this, I think that work will go a bit more smoothly.
-I might end up using the George Henry Shaft translation (release for iOS devices) that Autumn uses, but that's still up in the air.
+Because they are officially supporting me, I have also decided to use the George Henry Shaft translation that they use.
+Sometime I may work on formatting the 3DS's script to RenPy, but for now I'll try compiling what Autumn has given me!
+Thanks so much for your help, Autumn~ (and please check them out if you own a PC!!) https://natirivers.itch.io/harvest-december-remake https://nitter.net/natirivers

 In the end--I do think and hope that things will pick up with this project!
 Yay~